 An ETF is an Exchange Traded Fund.
 They offer a combination of different investments such as stocks, bonds, and other securities.
 While ETFs are similar to index funds, there are a few differences.
 They are tax-efficient and are traded multiple times per day.

 You own real estate when you own property.
 It can be land, houses, or commercial buildings.
 This investing can take a while to save up for, but there's a huge potential to make money.
 With real estate, you can make passive income through a rental property that's paid monthly.
-It can pay off quickly if you don't have a mortgage.
-Another way is to buy land and then sell it later for a higher price.
-So while real estate investing can be a bit tricky, it can be worth it.

 Make your money work for you by diversifying your investments